giancds/mwe_sharedtask/README.md

 ## Data

-To run the experiments we need to create a folder called `data` containing the training and dev datasets for the selected languages.
+To run the experiments we need to create a folder called `data` and copy the data folders containing the datasets for the selected languages.

 You can obtain the data from the Shared-task page [here](https://gitlab.com/parseme/sharedtask-data/tree/master/1.2).

-The naming convention for our experiments be:

-* `train-CODE.cupt`
-* `dev-CODE.cupt`

-where `CODE` refers to the code for the selected languages.
 So far we're using:

 * Chinese (ZH)
 * German (DE)